-A limited evidence base has hampered systematic assessment and mapping of the key policies and programs that govern young people’s ability to access family planning (FP) information, services, and commodities.
-Governments and their partners lack clear guidance on investing in the interventions that ensure their commitments to expanding FP use among young people are realized.
-Similarly, efforts by civil society to monitor the state of policy environments for youth FP are needed to understand how countries are addressing these needs and to identify areas for improvement.
+Governments around the world are increasingly creating policies to formalize the rights of adolescents and young people to access sexual and reproductive health services.
+Despite growing commitment from decisionmakers, many barriers remain for young people who want to use contraception.
+A limited evidence base has hampered systematic assessment and mapping of the key policies and programs that govern young people’s ability to access family planning information, services, and commodities.
+Governments and their partners lack clear guidance on which interventions will ensure that their commitments to expanding family planning use among young people are realized.
+Similarly, efforts by civil society to monitor the state of policy environments for youth family planning are needed to understand how countries are addressing these needs and identify areas for improvement.

-To address this evidence gap, PRB has conducted research and analysis to identify the most effective policies and program interventions to promote uptake of contraception among youth, defined as people between the ages of 15 and 24.
-This research has been compiled into a “Youth Family Planning Policy Scorecard” to evaluate and compare the favorability of current national policy and program environments.
+To address this evidence gap, PRB conducted research and analysis to identify the most effective policies and program interventions to promote uptake of contraception among youth, defined as people between ages 15 and 24.
+This research has been compiled into the Youth Family Planning Policy Scorecard to evaluate and compare the favorability of current national policy and program environments.

-Based on a review of existing evidence and expert consultations, the following indicators were selected as evidence-based interventions for inclusion in the “Youth FP Policy Scorecard”:
+Based on a review of existing evidence and expert consultations, the following indicators were selected as evidence-based interventions for inclusion in the Scorecard: